AlibabaCloudDocs/waf/intl.en-US/Product Introduction/Features.md

-# Features {#concept_fyq_f1n_42b .concept}
+# Features

-Alibaba Cloud WAF \(Web Application Firewall\) helps to protect your website against various web attacks and to guarantee website security and availability.
-It leverages both core defense capabilities and big data capabilities to achieve reliable web security.
-Alibaba Cloud WAF offers the following features:

-## Request monitoring {#section_h5z_f1n_42b .section}

-Monitors the HTTP and HTTPS \(only for WAF Business and Enterprise editions\) requests that are forwarded to your website.
+Web Application Firewall \(WAF\) leverages core protection and big data capabilities to ensure web security and availability.
+You can use WAF to handle various web application attacks.
+This topic describes the features that WAF provides.

+## Business configuration

+You can configure protection policies to protect the HTTP and HTTPS traffic of your website.
+HTTPS protection is available in WAF Pro or higher editions.

-## Web application protection {#section_i5z_f1n_42b .section}
+## Web application protection

-**Protects your website against common web application attacks**
+Protection against common web application attacks

--   **Defense against common OWASP threats**, such as SQL injection, XSS attacks, Webshell uploading, command injection, illegal HTTP protocol requests, common Web server vulnerability attacks, unauthorized access to core files, and path traversing.
-Also provides backdoor isolation and scanning protection services.
+-   WAF protects your services against common Open Web Application Security Project \(OWASP\) attacks.
+These attacks include SQL injections, XSS attacks, webshell uploads, backdoors, command injections, invalid HTTP requests, common web server vulnerabilities, unauthorized access to core files, path traversals, and scan attacks.
--   **Websites stealth**: Keeps the website address invisible to attackers to avoid direct attacks that bypass WAF.
--   **Regular and timely patches against 0day vulnerabilities**: The protection rules used by Alibaba WAF are tried and tested and cover the latest vulnerability patches, which are updated in a timely manner and synchronized globally immediately after release.
--   **User-friendly observation mode**: Provides observation mode for newly launched businesses on the website.
-In this mode, a suspected attack only triggers a warning, instead of a blocking action, in a bid to facilitate the statistics of business false alarms.
+-   WAF supports website stealth to prevent server IP addresses from being exposed.
+Attack traffic cannot bypass WAF to reach your servers.
+-   WAF implements regular and timely updates of patches for zero-day vulnerabilities.
+WAF synchronizes its protection rules with Taobao.
+Alibaba Cloud updates the latest patches and distributes the patches to WAF at the earliest opportunity to protect websites.
+-   WAF supports user-friendly monitoring mode.
+You can enable the monitoring mode to monitor new website services.
+WAF alerts rather than intercepts suspicious attacks that match the protection rules to help measure false positives.

+Precise protection

+-   WAF parses HTTP data in common formats.
+The HTTP data includes header, form, multipart, JSON, and XML data.
+-   WAF decodes data that is encoded by using the following methods: URL encoding, JavaScript Unicode encoding, HEX encoding, HTML entity encoding, Java serialization, PHP serialization, Base64 encoding, UTF-7 encoding, UTF-8 encoding, and nested encoding.
+-   WAF preprocesses data to provide more fine-grained and accurate data sources for detection engines at the upper layer.
+The preprocessing mechanisms include space compression, comment pruning, and special character processing.
+-   WAF detects data in complicated formats.
+WAF supports specific complexity in detection logic to avoid false positives caused by excessive detection operations.
+This reduces the false positive rate.
+WAF also supports adaptive decoding of data encoded in different formats.
+This avoids bypassing.

-**Protection against HTTP flood attacks**
+Protection against HTTP flood attacks

--   Manages the access frequency from a single source IP address by using re-direction verification and human/machine identification.
+-   WAF restricts the frequency of access requests from a specific IP address based on different methods, such as CAPTCHA verification and redirection for authentication.
--   Prevents massive and slow request attacks based on precise access control policies and recognition of exceptional response code, URL request distribution, Referer, and User-Agent requests.
--   Establishes threat intelligence and trustful access analysis models to quickly identify malicious requests by making full use of Alibaba Group's big data security advantages.

-**HTTP ACL Policy**
+-   To protect against a large number of low-speed request attacks, WAF executes precise protection rules based on statistical data, such as distribution of status code, distribution of requested URLs, abnormal HTTP Referer headers, and User-Agent characteristics.
+-   WAF takes full advantage of Alibaba Cloud big data to build analysis models for threat intelligence and trusted access.
+These models help identify malicious requests.

+Precise access control

--   Provides a user-friendly configuration console that supports condition combinations of common HTTP fields such as IP, URL, Referer, and User-Agent to form precise access control policies.
-Also supports anti-leech protection, website backend protection, and so on.
+-   In the WAF console, you can combine different HTTP fields, such as IP, URL, Referer, and User-Agent fields, to configure policies and implement precise access control.
+You can configure specific policies to provide protection in different scenarios, such as hotlinking protection and website background protection.
--   Combined with common web attack protection and HTTP flood protection, access control helps to create multiple layers of protection to suit a variety of needs to identify legitimate and malicious requests.
+-   The combination of different security modules, such as web security and HTTP flood protection, helps build a multi-layer protection architecture.
+This way, WAF can identify trusted and malicious traffic.

-**Virtual patches**

-Adjusts web protection policies to enable swift protection before patches are released for rectification of web application vulnerabilities.
+Virtual patches

+Before the patches for web application vulnerabilities are released or installed, you can adjust web protection policies to protect your services.

-## Attack event management {#section_m5z_f1n_42b .section}
+## Attack event management

-Supports centralized management and analysis of attack events, attack traffic, and attack scales.
+WAF allows you to manage attack events based on statistical data, such as attack events, attack traffic, and attack scales.

-## Reliability {#section_n5z_f1n_42b .section}
+## Reliability

--   **Load balancing**: Provides services in cluster mode, with load balancing among multiple devices.
-Supports multiple load balancing policies.
--   **Smooth capacity expansion**: Reduces or increases the number of cluster devices based on actual traffic and performs flexible capacity expansion of service.
+-   Load balancing: WAF can provide services in cluster mode.
+It uses multiple servers to balance loads and supports different scheduling algorithms.
+-   Smooth and elastic scaling: You can add servers to or remove servers from a cluster to adjust the WAF service capability based on your business requirements.
--   **No single-point issues**: Even if a single device breaks down or is offline for repair, services are not affected at all.
+-   Preclusion of single point of failures \(SPOFs\): If a WAF node fails unexpectedly or is taken offline for repair, the WAF service is not affected.

+For more information, see the [product page of Web Application Firewall](https://www.alibabacloud.com/zh/product/waf).